-13.89 Four terms in the definition of 'operational information' in s 8A(1) mark out the breadth of the concept:
+13.115 Four terms in the definition of 'operational information' in s 8A(1) reflect the breadth of the concept:

-- information held by an agency to 'assist' it - in performing or exercising its 'functions or powers' - in making 'decisions or recommendations'
+- information held by an agency to 'assist' it - in performing or exercising its 'functions or powers' - in making 'decisions or recommendations' - 'affecting members of the public (or any particular person or entity, or class of persons or entities)'.

-- 'affecting members of the public (or any particular person or entity, or class of persons or entities)'. - 13.90 Those terms are discussed below.
+Those terms are discussed below.

-Information that can assist agency officers
+Information that can assist the agency

-13.91 Information that can assist agency officers to make decisions and recommendations is of a wide range.
-It is not confined to rules or precedents that can be applied directly to reach a decision, but includes other documents that facilitate good decision making - such as policy guidance, procedures, decision templates, model letters, training packages and checklists.
-If an agency has multiple versions of the same document with minor variations from one to another, publication is only required of a single or representative document.
+13.116 Information that can assist the agency to make decisions and recommendations is deliberately broad.
+It is not confined to rules or precedents that can be applied directly to reach a decision but includes other documents that facilitate good decision making - such as policy guidance, procedures, decision templates, model letters, training packages and checklists.
+If an agency has multiple versions of the same document with minor variations, publication is only required of a contemporary single or representative document.

-13.92 Information held by a contracted service provider that assists it to provide services to the public on behalf of an agency may be operational information which an agency must publish in its IPS entry.
+13.117 Information held by a contracted service provider that assists it to provide services to the public on the agency's behalf may be operational information which an agency must publish in its IPS entry.
 This will apply if the agency holds a copy of the information (whether generated by the agency or the contracted service provider) and the information otherwise falls within the definition of operational information in s 8A(1)).
 If the agency does not have a copy of the information held by the contracted service provider, the agency can nevertheless arrange for that information to be published under s 8(4) (optional information).
-This may advance the IPS objective of ensuring that the public has easier access to information that is used by or on behalf of government agencies in making decisions about rights, privileges, benefits, obligations, penalties and detriments.
+This will advance the IPS objective of ensuring that the public has easy and direct access to information that is used by or on behalf of government agencies in making decisions about rights, privileges, benefits, obligations and penalties.